Young Aberdeenshire woman takes Girlguiding voting campaign to Westminster

 “I hope to see more girls and women voting at this election than ever so that every politician sits up and notices our calls for change.”

-Denise King, Girlguiding Scotland’s Chief Executive, said: “During last year’s referendum we saw a record high level of political engagement amongst young people in Scotland.
+Denise Spence, Girlguiding Scotland’s Chief Executive, said: “During last year’s referendum we saw a record high level of political engagement amongst young people in Scotland.

 “We’d like to see this trend continue and passionately believe in encouraging our members to use their right to vote.